needle-tools/needle-engine-support/documentation/deployment.md

 ### Deploy to FTP

 :::details How do I deploy to my FTP server from Unity?
-1) Add the ``DeloyToFTP`` component¹ on a GameObject in your scene (it is good practice to add it to the same GameObject as ExportInfo - but it is not mandatory)
+1) Add the ``DeployToFTP`` component¹ on a GameObject in your scene (it is good practice to add it to the same GameObject as ExportInfo - but it is not mandatory)
 2) Assign an FTP server asset and fill out server, username, and password if you have not already ²
   *This asset contains the access information to your FTP server - you get them when you create a new FTP account at your hosting provider*
 3) Click the <kbd>Build & Deploy</kbd> button on the ``DeployToFTP`` component to build your project and uploading it to your FTP account